 MHC’s six-week docent training course will prepare you for your journey with topics including Hawaiian history, Mānoa Valley’s transition over time, native and Polynesian-introduced plants, and traditional Hawaiian cultural practices.
 Year-round enrichment excursions and workshops will keep life-long learning at your fingertips.
 In addition, docents receive special benefits such as complimentary tours for family and friends and annual appreciation parties.

 “I have been a docent since 2007 and loved every minute of being on these wonderful grounds.
-It has been amazing to see the growth, over the years, and meet so may great folks, both docents, staff and visitors.
+It has been amazing to see the growth, over the years, and meet so many great folks, both docents, staff, and visitors.
 It has been an honor to be part of this endeavor.”
 Linda Conboy

 Mānoa Heritage Center welcomes garden volunteers to put their hands in the ʻāina and learn how native and Polynesian-introduced plants were propagated and used while helping to maintain this important botanical garden in the heart of Mānoa Valley.
-Organized garden work is offered Mondays, Tuesdays, and Thursdays for student school credit, class service projects, service-learning, community outreach or simply for fun!
+Organized group garden work is offered on weekdays between 9am and 2pm, upon schedule availability.
+Saturdays are a limited possibility upon request.
+Individual service learning varies week-by-week between Tuesday-Friday, 9am-12pm.
+Apply below if you are looking for school credit, class service projects, service-learning, community outreach or simply for fun!
 Review the accompanying guidelines for volunteering in the garden.